slerman12/Help-me/Philosophy/Consciousness.md

 And that is, rather than a mystery, quite an answer.

 Cosmologists have asked for centuries, *"How did something arise from nothing?"* It's a good question.
 After all, it assumes the most general origin state: nothing.
 If it assumed *something*, as in, something specific, e.g. "God" or "the universe pretty much as it is," we'd have to ask, "Well, how did we get *that* extremely specific thing?"
-“Nothing” is assumed in the question as the default assumption for its least loss in generality, or in other words, being the “least assuming.”
+“Nothing” is assumed in the question as the default assumption for its least loss in generality.

 However, there is another assumption tied to nothing in generality: and that's *everything*, including grief, bliss, misery, agony, and suffering.
 Infinite amounts of everything, all at once.
 Infinite joy and infinite peace and infinite pain.